 These skills are being taught by one of the original trainees who has now become a trainer and it is overseen by our professionally trained Sister.

 Prison Ministry is a service which we aim to provide for the rehabilitation of the prisoners in Pokhara jail, especially women and children.
 Our intention is to provide counselling, health services and skill training which we believe will be of benefit to them on their release.

 Surrounding land is used for the purpose of helping us to become as self-sustaining as possible.
-We grow whatever food we can, we keep hens, buffalo and goats, all with the purpose of helping to feed the children.
+We grow whatever food we can, we keep hens, buffalo and goats, all with the purpose of helping to feed the residents.